 If you’ve ever played online games on a laptop or your phone while connected to public Wi-Fi, you’ve actually made yourself extremely vulnerable.

 For starters, whoever’s running the public Wi-Fi access point can see all of the traffic that goes through it.
 Any time you log into a service?
 They can eavesdrop and see your credentials.
 Sending messages in that online game?
 They can read them.
 Viewing web pages and downloading media?
 They know what you’re doing.

-Furthermore, anyone else who’s connected to the same public Wi-Fi access point can likely eavesdrop on you as well.
-It takes a bit of technical know-how to do this, but it’s absolutely possible.
+Furthermore, anyone else who’s connected to the same public Wi-Fi access point can eavesdrop on you as well.
+It takes a bit of technical know-how to do this, but it’s possible.
 That innocuous guy in the corner of Starbucks could be spying on you.

 Using a VPN whenever you connect to public Wi-Fi will protect your data (thanks to encryption) and keep you safe from eavesdroppers.

 2. Avoid Bandwidth Throttling

 ISPs will sometimes throttle your bandwidth when they detect high-bandwidth activity, which includes many online video games.

 This throttling could be done during certain times of day (to prevent network congestion during peak times) or it may kick in at any time (for online games that are known to use a lot of data).